Can managed file transfer (MFT) in the cloud be as secure as on-premises?

 Data Center Security

-Any MFT installation, whether an on-premises deployment or cloud-based file transfer, must have a strict physical security posture.
+Any MFT installation must have a strict physical security posture.
 Even if the MFT application itself has built-in security, it isn’t truly secure unless data center management abides by strict, uncompromised regulations such as:

 - SSAE 16, ISO 27001